Principles of Excellence

 Veterans and Reservists enrolled 3/4 time or more and training under Chapters 30, 31, 33, 35, and 1606 and Section 903 may be eligible for employment on a part-time basis.
 (Note: Loyola does not participate in VEAP, Chapter 32.)
 The DVA will pay an allowance equal to the prevailing federal or state minimum wage, whichever is higher.
 The Veterans Services Office has a limited number of positions that are periodically available.
 For more information, visit the VBA website.

-Undergraduate financial assistance programs include loans, grants, scholarships, and student employment.
-Loans from state and federal government sources must be repaid; however, the interest rate is usually low and the repayment period is extended.
+Undergraduate financial assistance programs include loans, grants, scholarships, and student employment available from federal and state governments as well as Loyola.
+Federal loans must be repaid; however, the interest rate is usually low and the repayment period is extended.
 Grants, scholarships, and income earned through student employment do not have to be repaid.
-Most of these programs are based on the financial need of the student.
+Most of these programs are based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 You must maintain satisfactory academic progress and complete all your classes.
 Classes for which benefits will be paid for by the VA must fulfill requirements for graduation in your stated program.
 Any subsequent programs must be requested and approved by the VA.
-Summer credits are counted a little differently, so please check with Melissa Elswick, Loyola Veterans Certifying Official (410-617-2482 or firstname.lastname@example.org) for more information.
+Summer credits are counted a little differently, so please check with Audrey Kennedy, Loyola's primary School Certifying Official (410) 617-2347 or email@example.com for more information.

 Veterans Crisis Line